 This means that in the future, NVDEC operations can be made asynchronous thus yielding even better performance.

-Also, thanks to the FFmpeg library, we have access to hardware accelaration for faster decoding.
+Also, thanks to the FFmpeg library, we have access to hardware acceleration for faster decoding.

 And in the future, this will allow yuzu to offload video decoding to the host GPU (user’s GPU).

 However, we are yet to see games make use of these codecs for in-game videos and hence support for these codecs remains unimplemented for now.

 As development work progressed, there were a lot of challenges and issues with games.